RagtimeGal/quartz--encyclopedia-mysenvaria/content/Meta/Ledgers/Ledger 11.2026.md

 >
 > **Next Ledger:** Upcoming

-This week's ledger practically every article across the entire Encyclopedia has been edited in some way.
+This week pretty much every article across the entire Encyclopedia has been edited in some way.

+Importantly, there's been a major refactor to the way the Encyclopedia's programs run.
+There is now one program which consolidates all YAML across the entire encyclopedia into one JSON file which is then used by other programs.
+This way programs do not each individually have to index the entire Encyclopedia and it is performed by one program which the others then use the labor of.
+This should theoretically massively speed up the Encyclopedia's programs.

+This change actually occurred as I was attempting to find a way to combine all of the God biography pages while maintaining indexes like the [[Encyclopedia Mysenvaria/Indexes/History/Biographies/Gods/List of Elemental Gods|List of Elemental Gods]].
+This has introduced a new [[Meta/Metadata|metadata]] key, `subpage`, which 'tricks' the programs into thinking pages which do not exist do exist, and thus links to them in indexes.